Penny Allman-Payne

 Penelope Jane Allman-Payne (born 19 March 1970) is an Australian politician.
 She is a member of the Australian Greens and was elected to the Senate at the 2022 federal election, to a term beginning on 1 July 2022.
-She worked as a lawyer and schoolteacher before entering politics.
+She worked as a schoolteacher and lawyer before entering politics.

 Early life

-Allman-Payne is a qualified lawyer and practised in insurance law before taking up teaching as a profession.
+Allman-Payne is a qualified lawyer and practised in insurance law in a brief break from teaching.
 She worked as a secondary school teacher for over 25 years before being elected to parliament, and was an active member in the Queensland Teachers' Union.

 Politics

 Allman-Payne joined the Greens in 2010.
 She ran as the party's candidate for the Capalaba seat in the state election in 2012, losing to the LNP's Steve Davies.
 In the 2013 federal election she lost to Andrew Laming in the race for the federal seat of Bowman.

 Allman-Payne was elected to the Senate at the 2022 federal election.